 Dangerous weapon means any firearm, whether loaded or unloaded.
 A firearm is a weapon that acts by the force of gunpowder.
 It also means any device designed as a weapon and capable of producing death or great bodily harm.
 Dangerous weapon is also defined as any device or instrumentality which, in the manner it is used or intended to be used, is likely to produce death or great bodily harm.
 Finally, dangerous weapon is defined as any electric weapon.
 An electric weapon is a device designed or used to immobilize or incapacitate a person by the use of electric current.

 Great bodily harm means serious bodily injury.

-Criminal negligence has certain elements that also need to be proven:
+Criminal negligence is certainly an important concept.
+It has certain elements that also need to be proven:

 The defendant’s operation or handling of a dangerous weapon created a risk of death or great bodily harm; and

 The risk of death or great bodily harm was unreasonable and substantial; and

 The defendant should have been aware that his operation or handling of a dangerous weapon created the unreasonable and substantial risk of death or great bodily harm.